Diné College Co-Grant Directors, Shaina Nez and Crystal Littleben, Receive NM Creative Industries Funds for 2024 Diné Artisan/Author Fellowship

 TSAILE, AZ — The New Mexico Economic Development Department (EDD) announced that 18 projects in 15 communities and 3 pueblos across New Mexico are recipients of the inaugural Creative Industries Grant Awards.

-Diné College in Shiprock, New Mexico, received $100,000.00 for the “Diné Artisans and Authors for Capacity Building Institute (DAACBI),” which will support the development of allying emerging and established creative entrepreneurs in New Mexico with technical and professional services and expertise.
+Diné College in Shiprock, New Mexico, received $100,000.00 for the “Diné Artisans and Authors for Capacity Building Institute (DAACBI),” that will support the development of allying emerging and established creative entrepreneurs in New Mexico with technical and professional services and expertise.

 The grants flow from House Bill 8, passed during the 2023 Legislature, which establishes the Creative Industries Division as part of the Economic Development Department.
-The newly announced grants will catalyze local communities and tribes to stimulate
+The newly announced grants will catalyze local communities and tribes to stimulate advancement or economic development through creative industries.
+A total of $1.8 million is being awarded.

 “The Creative Industries Grants support projects that demonstrate the potential to make a significant impact on New Mexico’s creative industries economy.
-Following a competitive process, the initiatives were chosen for their creativity and clear commitment to advancing creative industry-based economic development by supporting businesses in creative industries throughout New Mexico,” EDD Deputy Secretary Jon Clark said.
+Following a competitive process, the initiatives were chosen for their creativity and a clear commitment to advancing creative industry-based economic development by supporting businesses in creative industries throughout New Mexico,” EDD Deputy Secretary Jon Clark said.
 “These awards will provide crucial support for a wide range of initiatives, from cultural preservation and arts education to community engagement and economic development.”

 About the Diné Artisans and Authors for Capacity Building Institute (DAACBI) Fellowship program